johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-01-application-insights-bicep-azure-static-web-apps/index.md

 There's a few things to note here:

 - We have two modules.
 One for the Application Insights workspace and one for the Azure Static Web App.
-- The Static Web App module _depends_ on the Application Insights module.
+- The Static Web App module _depends_ on the outputs from the Application Insights module.
 This is because we need the `id`, `InstrumentationKey` and `ConnectionString` properties of the Application Insights resource.
-We can get those from the outputs of the Application Insights module.

 ## Configuring the Azure Static Web App to use Application Insights